Incarnate (Killswitch Engage album): Writing and recording

+On March 31, 2015, it was announced the band had begun pre-production for their new album and drum tracking would commence that week.

 Writing this album proved to be lengthy and troublesome, Adam Dutkiewicz commenting that lead singer Jesse Leach had "hit a wall with ideas" during the songwriting process after completing three or four tracks on the album, adding that "[Jesse] couldn't find lyrics he was really stoked on".
 Leach himself has stated that he "came to a point where this album literally drove me crazy", in that "there were a good couple of weeks where I wasn't myself.
 I just got lost in the process, because I wanted this record to be everything it could be.
 I was losing sleep, not sleeping at all, and waking up in the middle of the night and sitting down and writing pages and pages and pages of words.
 By the time all was said and done, I probably had 80 pages of lyrics.
 I just wanted to give it everything I could, vocally and lyrically."

 Leach spoke at length on the lyrical themes that comprise the album, telling Blabbermouth that "I wanted to be able to speak on current events — stuff that is relevant to us today, stuff that's in the headlines — but I wanted to do it in such a way where it's ambiguous enough where people can sort of draw their own conclusion.
 I just wanted to strike people to think.
 So that's one aspect of it.
 And the other aspect of it is speaking about my truths, like what I think.
 And I'd sort of separated myself from all that stuff — social media and the news and all the violence and racism that's going on in our media these days; I just couldn't deal with it.
 So in order for me to make a valid point that said something, I had to submerge myself into that stuff and really start paying attention to what's going on.
 And songs like 'Hate By Design', 'Alone I Stand', 'The Great Deceit' came out of those processes in writing.
 And the other side of it was the spiritual realm, the soul-searching stuff.
 I really had to re-evaluate myself, as far as where I am in my own mind, so I had to seclude myself.
 So it was a balance between submerging myself in all the terrible things that are going on and then distancing myself and finding solace and really doing some soul searching on my own, and both of those things happened while writing this record."

+On October 8, 2015, the band announced that they had finished the recording process.